RuslanNikolov1/DefiLlama-Dashboard/README.md

 - **URL:** [https://defi-llama-dashboard-7yazyuxmq-ruslan-nikolovs-projects.vercel.app/](https://defi-llama-dashboard-7yazyuxmq-ruslan-nikolovs-projects.vercel.app/)

 > **Note:** The live deployment may have some styling issues as work is still in progress.
+The news also don't load.
 For the best experience, it is recommended to run the frontend and backend locally from the repository.

 ---